xiloteca-ipt/xiloteca/README.md

 You should fork the project, make changes and then open a pull request to our team.
 New code must be covered with unit tests.

 # Pipeline execution:
+Commits to the `main` branch trigger a new deployment to production.

 You can check pipelines execution in the following link: https://github.com/xiloteca-ipt/xiloteca/actions/workflows/django.yml (access required)